Star Trek fan productions: Endless Vigilance

-Created by Robert J. Harrower, Vince Lauria and produced by Two Sober Dwarves Productions ,Endless Viglance: A Star Trek Fan Production debuted on SoundCloud in early 2020.
+Created by Robert J. Harrower, Vince Lauria and produced by Two Sober Dwarves Productions,Endless Vigilance: A Star Trek Fan Production debuted on SoundCloud in early 2020.
 Commander Mitchell Quinn takes the center chair of the USS Vigilance NCC-75635, a defiant class starship attached to CURE station deep within the Courtyard, an area of space between the Klingons, Romulans, and the Federation, as all three powers begin to pave the way for galactic peace.

 Parodies

 Improvised Star Trek

 Winner of 2015 Audio Verse Awards for Best Fan/Adaptation Comedy, and the 2016 Parsec Award for Best Comedy Podcast Improvised Star Trek is a comedy podcast that follows the voyages of the USS Sisyphus.
 Initially created as live show at the iO Theater of Chicago in 2009, with a cast of professional comedians, the podcast is entirely improvised from title suggestions submitted by listeners via social media, with music and effects added in post-production.
-The show is not a direct parody of any specific Star Trek series, but instead uses the Star Trek setting to explore general Sci-Fi premises and character-based comedy, on a starship operating contemporaneous to the events of Star Trek: The Next Generation, Star Trek: Deep Space 9, and Star Trek:Voyager.
+The show is not a direct parody of any specific Star Trek series, but instead uses the Star Trek setting to explore general Sci-Fi premises and character-based comedy, on a starship operating contemporaneous to the events of Star Trek: The Next Generation, Star Trek: Deep Space Nine, and Star Trek:Voyager.
 New episodes are released bi-weekly and can be found at the shows website.